Book demo

 • Communicate clearly with your employees.
 As mentioned, outline how their bonus will be taxed, and emphasize that final liability depends on their full-year income.

 • Provide resources.
-Encourage tax planning, W‑4 adjustments, or contributions to retirement vehicles (like 401(k)s, IRAs, or HSAs).
-This can help your employees reduce their taxable income and improve their take-home value.
+Encourage tax planning, W‑4 withholding adjustments, or contributions to retirement vehicles (like 401(k)s, IRAs, or HSAs).
+This can help your employees reduce their taxable income and improve their take-home pay.

 Remember, bonuses are supplemental wages subject to special withholding rules (flat rate or aggregate).
 You must also withhold payroll taxes (Social Security and Medicare), while state and local rules can vary depending on where your people are based.